nf-core/imcyto/README.md

 **nfcore/imcyto** is a bioinformatics analysis pipeline used for Image Mass Cytometry analysis.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It comes with docker / singularity containers making installation trivial and results highly reproducible.
+It comes with docker containers making installation trivial and results highly reproducible.

 ## Pipeline summary